joaquimrocha/radosfs/doc/use.md

 \section usebegin Beginning

-The first step for using RadosFs is to instanciate a Filesystem object which represents the whole filesystem and is associated with a Ceph cluster.
+The first step for using *libradosfs* is to instanciate a Filesystem object which represents the whole filesystem and is associated with a Ceph cluster.

 \subsection radosfsinit Initialize the filesystem